 697 Ferchar Fota died.

 The proximity of these two entries suggests that the Ferchar mentioned in each is the same man: Ferchar Fota (Ferchar the Tall), a powerful king and warlord of Dál Riata.
-Ferchar is an interesting figure because his career was played out against a backdrop of dynastic upheaval among the Scots.
-He rose to power as king of Cenel Loairn, one of the great royal kindreds of Argyll, whose heartland lay around the modern town of Oban.
-His ambitions led him to challenge Cenel nGabrain, the most powerful kindred, for paramount kingship over the whole of Dál Riata.
-A series of fierce battles was fought until, in 696, Ferchar defeated his rivals to attain overall sovereignty.
-His reign as over-king of the Scots was brief and within less than two years he was dead.
+He is an interesting figure because his career was played out against a backdrop of dynastic upheaval among the Scots.
+He rose to power as king of Cenél Loairn, one of the great royal kindreds of Argyll, whose heartland lay around the modern town of Oban.
+His ambitions led him to challenge Cenél nGabraín of Kintyre, another powerful kindred, for paramount kingship over the whole of Dál Riata.
+A series of fierce battles was fought until, in 695, Ferchar defeated his rivals to attain overall sovereignty.
+But his reign as over-king of the Scots was brief and within two years he was dead.

 We should probably regard Tomnat as Ferchar Fota’s queen.
-An alternative view, namely that she was the wife of an earlier Ferchar who died in 651, requires that her death-notice in the annals is a misplaced entry that belongs in the middle of the century.
-There seems no justification in relocating her to this earlier generation.
-Identifying her husband as the great warlord of Cenel Loairn seems more logical, especially as Ferchar Fota’s importance in Dál Riatan politics may have attracted the annalists’ attention to other aspects of his life.
-His marriage may thus have been worthy of note and, when his wife died, news of her death would have reached the monastery on Iona where the annals were being compiled.
+An alternative view, namely that she was the wife of an earlier Ferchar – a king of Cenél Comgaill (rulers of Cowal) who died c.651 – requires that her death-notice in the annals is a misplaced entry that belongs four decades earlier.
+I see no compelling reason to relocate her death to the middle of the century.
+Identifying her husband as the great warlord Ferchar Fota of Cenél Loairn seems more logical, especially as he was such a significant figure in Dál Riatan politics.
+His importance may have meant that events concerning his wife (or wives) were likewise deemed worthy of note by the annalists.

-Sadly, Tomnat passed away a short time before her husband gained the over-kingship of Dál Riata so she missed her chance to be an early ‘Queen of Scots’.
-Nevertheless, she left a significant legacy to her people by bearing two mighty sons who grew up to be great war-leaders of Cenel Loairn in the early years of the 8th century.
-These men were Selbach and Ainfcellach, both of whom would eventually continue their father’s struggle against his Cenel nGabrain rivals.
-Their own sons, the grandchildren of Ferchar and Tomnat, carried the fight into the following generation before being finally overwhelmed in a disastrous conflict with the Picts.
+Sadly, Tomnat passed away around the time her husband gained the over-kingship of Dál Riata, hence she was only briefly an early ‘Queen of Scots’.
+Nevertheless, it is likely that she was the mother of two princes – Selbach and Ainfcellach – both of whom grew up to be famous war-leaders of Cenél Loairn in the first quarter of the 8th century.
+These mighty sons of Ferchar Fota continued their father’s struggle against his Cenél nGabraín rivals.
+Their own sons carried the fight into the next generation before being finally overwhelmed in a disastrous conflict with the Picts.